Most Popular Types of Fishing Line

 One of the best fishing line set-ups is using a leader - a short length of fishing line that attaches to the main line at one end, and the hook or lure at the other.
 Leaders can be made of a different material than the main line, or simply be a thicker, heavier version of the main line if, for example, increased abrasion resistance is required.
 Leaders allow you to improve your success hooking and keeping fish, without having to cast and retrieve an entire line made of the bigger, heavier material.
 This is especially important when using a wire leader.

-- The most important characteristic of all fishing line types is its breaking strength, the amount of force the line can hold before it parts.
+The most important characteristic of all fishing line types is not the various fishing line sizes.
+It’s the line’s breaking strength: the amount of force the line can hold before it parts.
 This is expressed as pound-test.
 So 10-lb test fishing line should hold 10 pounds before it breaks and 30-lb test holds 30 and so on.

 - Early fishing lines were braided natural materials like silk and therefore quite expensive, modern lines are made from synthetic materials like nylon, dacron, dyneema, and fluorocarbon.